-In the situation where a sale of the business is not a viable option, and there are no family or business associates available to take over the business, it may be necessary to consider voluntary liquidation.
+In a situation where a sale of the business is not a viable option, and there are no family or business associates available to take over the business, it may be necessary to consider voluntary liquidation.

 Members’ Voluntary Liquidation (MVL) is the form of liquidation often used to close a company where a business owner is retiring with nobody in line to take over the business.

-Although MVL is an expensive option because a liquidator needs to be appointed, it can be a more tax efficient approach.
+Although MVL is an expensive option because a liquidator needs to be appointed, it can be a more tax-efficient approach.
 This is because any proceeds extracted from the company will be treated as capital distributions as opposed to income distributions.
-This essentially means that, taking money out of a company via MVL is subject to less tax than extracting money via dividends.
+This essentially means that taking money out of a company via MVL is subject to less tax than extracting money via dividends.

 What’s the process for a MVL?

 A Declaration of Solvency will have to be signed by a majority of directors.
-In general terms, this allows the company directors to make a statutory declaration which states that the company will be able to repay its debts, along with any interest, within a fixed period of time not exceeding 12 months.
+In general terms, this allows the company directors to make a statutory declaration that states that the company will be able to repay its debts, along with any interest, within a fixed period of time not exceeding 12 months.